Petersen graph: Embeddings

 The Petersen graph is nonplanar.
-Any nonplanar graph has as minors either the complete graph $K_5$, or the complete bipartite graph $K_{3,3}$, but the Petersen graph has both as minors.
-The $K_5$ minor can be formed by contracting the edges of a perfect matching, for instance the five short edges in the first picture.
-The $K_{3,3}$ minor can be formed by deleting one vertex (for instance the central vertex of the 3-symmetric drawing) and contracting an edge incident to each neighbor of the deleted vertex.
+Any nonplanar graph has as minors either the complete graph K_{5}, or the complete bipartite graph K_{3,3}, but the Petersen graph has both as minors.
+The K_{5} minor can be formed by contracting the edges of a perfect matching, for instance the five short edges in the first picture.
+The K_{3,3} minor can be formed by deleting one vertex (for instance the central vertex of the 3-symmetric drawing) and contracting an edge incident to each neighbor of the deleted vertex.

 The Petersen graph has crossing number 2 and is 1-planar.

 The most common and symmetric plane drawing of the Petersen graph, as a pentagram within a pentagon, has five crossings.
 However, this is not the best drawing for minimizing crossings; there exists another drawing (shown in the figure) with only two crossings.
 Because it is nonplanar, it has at least one crossing in any drawing, and if a crossing edge is removed from any drawing it remains nonplanar and has another crossing; therefore, its crossing number is exactly 2.
 Each edge in this drawing is crossed at most once, so the Petersen graph is 1-planar.
 On a torus the Petersen graph can be drawn without edge crossings; it therefore has orientable genus 1.

 The Petersen graph is a unit distance graph: it can be drawn in the plane with each edge having unit length.

 The Petersen graph can also be drawn (with crossings) in the plane in such a way that all the edges have equal length.
 That is, it is a unit distance graph.

 The simplest non-orientable surface on which the Petersen graph can be embedded without crossings is the projective plane.
 This is the embedding given by the hemi-dodecahedron construction of the Petersen graph (shown in the figure).
 The projective plane embedding can also be formed from the standard pentagonal drawing of the Petersen graph by placing a cross-cap within the five-point star at the center of the drawing, and routing the star edges through this cross-cap; the resulting drawing has six pentagonal faces.
 This construction forms a regular map and shows that the Petersen graph has non-orientable genus 1.

 The Petersen graph and associated map embedded in the projective plane.
 Opposite points on the circle are identified, yielding a closed surface of non-orientable genus 1.